Who was Casanova?

 In 1744 he went to Calabria, then to Naples and Rome.

-In Ancona he fell in love with a Castrato, one of the male castrate singers who were much appreciated in Europe in the 1600s and 1700s.
+In Ancona, one of his love stories included a Castrato, one of the male castrate singers who were much appreciated in Europe in the 1600s and 1700s.
 The Castrato in question was Bellino.
 He was from Bologna and Casanova offered him a passage to Rimini.
 Bellino accepted and during the trip, our young hero used every trick in the book to seduce him.
 When the fires of passion became unstoppable Casanova reached down to caress his lover’s genitals.
-The secret was revealed and just as he had expected, Bellini was no man, but a woman.
+The secret was revealed and just as he had expected all along, Bellini was no man, but a woman.
 Her name was Teresa, and the reason for her disguise was that the church didn’t accept female singers at its theaters.
 And the church was a very wealthy and powerful employer.

 Meeting Matteo Bragadin 1746 – 1749.